 JACOB RITZMAN (1834-1909)

 There are at least two persons named Jacob Ritzman living in the area of the Lykens Valley.
-The one of this record served in the 177th Pennsylvania Infantry and was never married (according to pension papers available at the Gratz Historical Society).
+The one of this record served in the 177th Pennsylvania Infantry and was never married (according to pension papers available to the Civil War Research Project.
 He is buried in Oak Hill Cemetery, Millersburg, and apparently is the one who is named on the Millersburg Civil War Monument.
 There is another Jacob Ritzman who lived in the Gratz/Lykens Township area who was married to a Lydia Ann Paul.
 This other Jacob Ritzman may not have served in the Civil War and was still alive and living in Shamokin, Northumberland County, in 1910.

 BALTHASER W. “BALZER” RITZMAN (1841-1910)